how is rain measured

 Standard Rain Gauges

 Standard rain gauges are simple tools that have been used for a long time.
-They are usually round containers made of metal or plastic.
+They are often round containers made from metal or plastic.

 These gauges are simple to use and cheap.
 You can find them in weather stations and homes.
 But they do have some problems.